Jobs (Basic): Create & Apply Templates

 10. Save & Exit, Save and Cancel: Click Save & Exit to save the template and go back to the templates list, Save to keep your changes and continue editing the template or Cancel to exit without saving.

-By selecting these shortcodes, you can include any of these details in a job’s name:
+By selecting these shortcodes, you can include any of these details in a job’s name or description:

-• Due Date: the due date set in the job template
+• Date shortcodes: any date, such as a due date set in the job template

-• Priority: the priory set in the job template
+• Priority: the priority set in the job template

-Here, find some examples of job names with shortcodes and how they would appear in a pipeline:
+Here, find some examples of job names or descriptions with shortcodes and how they would appear in a pipeline:

 Job Name With Shortcodes What You’ll See in the Pipeline